Anushantony1996/Class-Task/Instruction_Manual_Github.md

 6. Place the sectioned hair between the plates and press the handles firmly together.
 7. Slide the straightener down the length of your hair slowly 1 cm away from the roots to ends.
 8. Follow the same steps to straighten the rest of the hair.
-9. You will now left with a straight and smooth hair.
+9. You will now left with a straight and smooth hair.😄
 10. You can also watch a video on how to straighten your hair.[^1]

 ![george-bohunicky-qJKT2rMU0VU-unsplash](https://github.com/Anushantony1996/Class-Task/assets/138283153/7eb5f871-b9a5-4df9-b6e1-b8ae87102d6c)